sysdiglabs/charts/README.md

 ### Development

-#### - Make changes to an existing chart without publishing
+#### - Howto make changes to an existing chart without publishing

 If you make changes to an existing chart, but do not change its version, nothing new will be published to the _charts repository_.

+#### - Add a new chart

+To add a new chart, create a directory inside _charts_ with it contents at _master_ branch.

+When you commit it, it will be picked up by the GitHub action, and if it contains a chart and version that doesn't already exist in the _charts repository_, a new release with the package for the chart will be published on the _GitHub repository_, and the list of all charts at `index.yaml` on _gh-pages_ branch will be updated on the _charts repository_.
 <br/><br/>

+#### - Add tests

+Currently, two types of tests are available
+- Chat unit testing, through the [quintush/helm-unittest](https://github.com/quintush/helm-unittest) helm plugin.
+- Integration testing, through the [helm/chart-testing](https://github.com/helm/chart-testing/) tooling

 ### Pull Requests

+#### - Comply with requirements

 [Checklist to comply-with when doing the PR](./.github/PULL_REQUEST_TEMPLATE.md)

-- Title of the PR starts with type and scope, for more details check [Commit and PR tile guidelines](#commit-and-pr-tile-guidelines)
+  - Title of the PR starts with type and scope
+    - In order to automatically generate a meaningful changelog PR titles must respect the following rules (the same title must be used when merging it)
+    - A Type and Scope should always be present. check [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) ex.:`feat(agent,node-analyzer,sysdig-deploy): add automated changelogs`
   - Chart Version bumped
   - Variables are documented in the README.md (or README.tpl in some charts)
-- Check GithubAction checks (like lint) to avoid merge-check stoppers
+  - Check GithubAction checks (run pre-commit) to avoid merge-check stoppers
   - Changelogs and Release Notes are automated based on the commit messages using git-chglog

-#### Commit and PR tile guidelines
-In order to automatically generate a meaningful changelog PR titles must respect the following rules (the same title must be used when merging it)

-A Type must be specified, avalilable types are:
-- feat
-- fix
-- refactor
+#### - Comply with GithubAction Checks

+Several checks are tested before a PR is merged.
+Make sure to fail-fast on your local, before commiting, with [pre-commit](https://pre-commit.com/) plugin, configured in `/.pre-commit-config.yaml`, to automate this step, and validate/detect the issues when committing from your local.

+Some current checks

-- chore
+- `lint` checks, running
+  > $ make lint

+- `docs` autogeneration, based on `values.yaml`. this does only apply to charts with `README.tpl` templates (ex.: admission-controller)
-- docs
+  > $ make docs

-A Scope should be always present, a few examples:
-- (agent)
-- (sysdig-deploy)
-- (agent,node-analyzer,sysdig-deploy)

-Full PR title example `feat(agent,node-analyzer,sysdig-deploy): add automated changelogs`
+### Changelog

 #### Extended Changelog

 If necessary it is possible to add extended details to a changelog entry by adding a special section in the commit body.

 The custom section must start with `Extended Changelog:`, in order to instruct the rendering engine to stop and avoid capturing things like `Signed-off-by:` it is possible to add `@@__CHGLOG_DELIMITER__@@` at the end of the section.